danthemango/IC7400/README.md

 # IC7400
-Simulated of some 7400 series circuit in icarus verilog
+Simulation of some 7400 series circuits in icarus verilog